And of Implementing the Lessons Learned from 2020, the Good and the Bad

 We are committed to building true partnerships with these organizations and amplifying their work to a broader audience of both practitioners and funders.
 As funders, we acknowledge our privilege and we know our investments are only the first step towards our commitment to dismantling white supremacy.

-Our work within pluralism continues to evolve as we refine our strategy and recognize that a global community that bridges divides is a prerequisite for meaningful social change.
+Our work within building cultures of belonging continues to evolve as we refine our strategy and recognize that a global community that bridges divides is a prerequisite for meaningful social change.

 TURNING THE PAGE